Kylie Jenner Spotted Wearing Huge Diamond Ring After Romantic Vacation With Travis Scott

-Kylie Jenner and Travis Scott are sparking engagement rumors yet again after the Keeping Up With the Kardashians star was photographed in L.A. sporting a large diamond ring on her left hand.
+Kylie Jenner and Travis Scott are sparking engagement rumors yet again after the Keeping Up with the Kardashians star was photographed in L.A. sporting a large diamond ring on her left hand.

-According to Hollywood Life, Kylie Jenner and Travis Scott just got back from a romantic vacation together, which could have possibly been the scene for their engagement.
+According to Hollywood Life, Jenner and Scott just got back from a romantic vacation together, which could have possibly been the scene for their engagement.

-The couple recently headed down to Mexico with their little girl, Stormi Webster, for some family time amid rumors that their relationship was on the rocks following a possible cheating scandal.
+The couple recently headed down to Mexico with their little girl, Stormi Webster, for some family time amid rumors that their relationship was on the rocks, following a possible cheating scandal.

 TMZ previously reported that Jenner and Scott had planned the Mexican vacation in order to help them get their relationship back on track after Kylie allegedly found messages on Travis’ phone that she believed to be evidence that he may be cheating on her.

-The outlet had also reported the Jenner accused Scott of cheating on her, but that he denied the claims, and even cancelled a concert in order to stay in L.A. and deal with his relationship drama.
+The outlet had also reported that Jenner accused Scott of cheating on her, but that he denied the claims, and even canceled a concert in order to stay in L.A. and deal with his relationship drama.

 The couple’s relationship issues came just days after Kylie’s best friend, Jordyn Woods, allegedly hooked up with her sister Khloe Kardashian’s boyfriend, Tristan Thompson.
 Jenner was forced to kick Woods out of her home, and their friendship is reportedly still not mended.

-As previously reported by The Inquisitr, Kylie Jenner and Travis Scott have yet to announce an engagement.
+As previously reported by The Inquisitr, Kylie and Travis have yet to announce an engagement.
 However, it wouldn’t be out of character for the couple to keep the big news a secret.

 The pair never confirmed that they were expecting their daughter, Stormi.
 Instead, they kept quiet about the pregnancy as Jenner hid away from the spotlight.
 They finally announced their little bundle of joy after her birth.